 A student who has not graduated from high school may be admitted to the University by completing the test of General Educational Development (GED).
 Beginning January 2014 the new GED minimum test score of 145 is required for admission.
 A minimum score of 410 or above on each exam and an overall average of 500 on the entire test for those tested in 2002 or later.
 For students testing prior to 2002, an average of 45 and subject scores no lower than 40 are required.
 For more information regarding GED test content and registration, contact UND Testing Services at (701.
 777.4157.
 GED testing scores are posted on the Admissions website.

 The University is approved under Federal law to admit non-immigrant alien students.
-Students whose education has been outside the United States should make early contact with the Office of Admissions for questions concerning admission.
+Students whose education has been outside the United States should make early contact with the University Admissions Office for questions concerning admission.

-International students applying for undergraduate admission and all students whose first language is not English are required to earn a score of at least 195 computer-based or 71 Internet-Based on the Test of English as a Foreign Language (TOEFL) and/or 6.0 on the International Language Testing System (IELTS) to be considered for admission to UND as outlined in SBHE policy.
+International students applying for undergraduate admission must submit an application for admission, a certification of finances form, and all students whose first language is not English are required to earn a score of at least 195 computer-based or 71 Internet-Based on the Test of English as a Foreign Language (TOEFL) and/or 6.0 on the International Language Testing System (IELTS) to be considered for admission to UND as outlined in SBHE policy.
 The International Programs Office provides assistance and counseling to students from countries other than the United States.